eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 - the continuing train has fulfilled its stopping duration (defined by attributes `duration` and `until`)
 - the trains are in close proximity in either of the two ways:
-  - the continuing train has it's back is on the same lane as the joining train and the gap between them is less than the minGap of the joining train +1m
+  - the continuing train has its back is on the same lane as the joining train and the gap between them is less than the minGap of the joining train +1m
-  - the joining train has it's back on the same lane as the continuing train and the gap between the trains is less the minGap of the continuing train +1m
+  - the joining train has its back on the same lane as the continuing train and the gap between the trains is less the minGap of the continuing train +1m

 The following is an example definition for joining two trains: